 We run workshops and education programs with people of all ages from TAFEs/Vocational Education, universities and community groups.
-While much violence prevention education work is centred on young people, this program acknowledges that people of all ages may be experiencing or may have experienced or perpetrated violence, and that family violence needs to be addressed throughout our wider communities.
-Many people are also completing higher education courses to work with people who may be experiencing or have experienced family violence in professional settings.
+While much violence prevention education work is centred on young people, this program acknowledges that people of all ages may be experiencing, may have experienced or may have perpetrated violence, and that family violence needs to be addressed throughout our wider communities.
+Many people are completing higher education courses to work with people who may be experiencing or have experienced family violence in professional settings.

 About the Workshops:

 Our workshops for TAFEs/Vocational Education, universities and community groups are tailored specifically to the needs of the particular group.
-We work with mixed gender groups, groups of women, and groups of men, from diverse cultural and economic backgrounds and viewpoints.
-We deliver content related to participants’ lives, discussing their experiences and knowledge of violence in order to provide tools to help challenge, prevent and stop family violence and sexual assault.
-We also deliver content relating to participants’ future professions and roles, building skills to assist people to recognise, respond to and support people they work with who may be experiencing violence.
-Our workshops can explore various violence prevention strategies including ways to educate young people on issues of violence and violence prevention.
+We work with mixed gender groups, groups of women and groups of men from diverse cultural and economic backgrounds and viewpoints.
+We deliver content related to participants’ lives, discussing their experiences and knowledge of violence in order to provide tools to challenge violence and violence enabling attitudes.

-All of our workshops involve open discussion and the exploration of participants’ thoughts and beliefs.
-We believe that any educative work around violence prevention needs to involve an analysis of ourselves, and challenge the attitudes and myths that enable and perpetuate a culture of family violence and sexual assault.
+All of our workshops involve collaborative dialogue and the exploration of participants’ thoughts and beliefs.
+We believe that educative work in violence prevention needs to involve an analysis of our own values, and challenge the attitudes and myths that enable and perpetuate a culture of family violence and sexual assault.

-We also offer professional development for community workers and TAFE/VE/University teachers on violence prevention: see our Professional Development section for more information.
+We also offer professional development for community workers and TAFE/VE/University teachers on violence prevention: see our Professional Development/Capacity Building section for more information.

 Some of the topics and exercises that we can cover in the workshops include: